We advocate for your business needs

 Legislative work | What this means for New Zealand businesses | When this work is likely to occur |

-Health and Safety: Legislation Review | The Government (Min Brooke van Veldon) embarked on a national roadshow to find out what business and employees thought of the Health and Safety at Work Act and supporting regulations.
-The feedback has reinforced that the Act is largely fine however the regulations and other supporting documents are out of date, not there and not that helpful. | Any changes will require new Bills and public debates, so changes are not likely until late 2025 or even later.
-Supporting documents, guideline etc. may be earlier.
-EMA has consulted widely within our membership and will prepare a submission due Oct 31st. |
+Health and Safety: Legislation Review | Following the Ministers national roadshow to find out what business and employees thought of the Health and Safety at Work Act 2015 and supporting regulations.
+The feedback has reinforced that the Act is largely fine however the regulations and other supporting documents are out of date, not there and not that helpful. | An omnibus Bill is expected later in 2025.
+The Government would like to move at pace on this to have this completed before the 2026 election. |

 Health and Safety: Regulations | When the current Act was passed into law (2015) there was to be accompanying Regulations.
-These never got past the draft stage, however, looks to be on the Government's upcoming agenda. | Given some Drafts do exist there may well be some early movement on this plus a new suite of more specific regulation (sector relevant) plus other guidance material.
-The time frame for this is likely to be mid 2025 or after. |
+These never got past the draft stage, however, looks to be on the Government's upcoming agenda. | We may see some new H&S regulations in 2026.
+Proposed changes will allow for new Approved Codes of Practice to be developed by sectors.
+We will provide further guidance when we have information. |

 Transport: Congestion Charging | Auckland is likely to be the first city to be allowed to introduce a charging system that will make moving freight and people around the city more certain at peak times. | Work beginning now but not likely to be implemented pre-2026. |